pandas-dev/pandas/doc/source/visualization.rst

 Box-Plotting
 ~~~~~~~~~~~~

-As of version 0.6.0, DataFrame has a ``boxplot`` method which allows you to
+DataFrame has a ``boxplot`` method which allows you to visualize the
-visualize the distribution of values within each column.
+distribution of values within each column.

 For instance, here is a boxplot representing five trials of 10 observations of
 a uniform random variable on [0,1).